sakrsherif/GiraphBookSourceCodes/chapter02/README.md

 window and choose ```Run As-->Java Application```.

 #### GiraphDemoRunnerIntellijNoMaven
 This intelliJ project does not use maven for managing project dependencies and is not configured to point to the dependencies.
+It uses Giraph version 1.1.0 with Hadoop 1.2.1.
 Follow chapter 2 of the book to see how to add jar files as dependencies.
 Downloading Giraph or Hadoop is not required as all the jar files are located in the ```lib``` folder and can be added using the project structure window.